Antidepressants And Suicidal Thoughts: What You Need To Know

 I had dropped out of college because my depression wasn’t under control.
 I couldn’t concentrate on my studies and didn’t want to waste money on classes that I couldn’t pass and wasn’t willing to go to.

-I left her a message telling her that I’d rather not have her be in my wedding because it seemed like it was too much for her at that time.
+I left her a message telling her that I’d rather not have her be at my wedding because it seemed like it was too much for her at that time.
 (Not to mention the fact that we weren’t talking to each other.)

 Reconnecting